* Resolves shareholder case against former CEO Greenberg, others

 The accord is the latest in a string of settlements to spill out of class-action securities fraud litigation tied to practices at the insurer dating to 1999.
-In total, $937.5 million in settlements have been approved with defendants, including AIG.
+In total, more than $900 million in settlements have been approved with defendants including AIG.

 U.S. District Judge Deborah Batts in Manhattan gave final approval to the pact at a court hearing, calling it "fair, reasonable and adequate."

 Batts approved a $725 million settlement with AIG in February 2012.
 She earlier approved a $97.5 million accord with accounting firm PricewaterhouseCoopers.

 The settlement resolves a 2004 lawsuit accusing the defendants of misleading investors in connection with an alleged illegal bid-rigging scheme in the insurance industry.
 The lawsuit also accused Greenberg and others of making false and misleading statements about an alleged accounting fraud that resulted in a $3.9 billion restatement by AIG in 2005.